Mohsin Ali (footballer)

-Mohsin Ali (born 1 June 1996), is a Pakistani international footballer who plays as a left-back for WAPDA.
+Mohsin Ali (born 1 June 1996), is a Pakistani footballer who plays as a left-back for WAPDA.

 Club career

 Pakistan Navy

-Ali started his career with Pakistan Navy, making his debut against Khan Research Laboratories in 2014 National Football Challenge Cup in a 1–1 draw.
-His second appearance was against Pakistan Airlines, which they lost 2–1.
+Ali started his career with Pakistan Navy F.C., making his debut in a 1–1 draw against Khan Research Laboratories in the 2014 National Football Challenge Cup.
+His second appearance was against Pakistan Airlines, in a match they lost 2–1.

+WAPDA

+Ali moved to WAPDA in 2017.
+He won the 2020 PFF National Challenge Cup.

 International career

 Ali made his senior international debut in a friendly 3–1 away loss to Lebanon.
 He came on as a 77th-minute substitute for Ahsan Ullah.
-Ali played in 2018 SAFF Championship, his first match was against Nepal in group-stage, which Pakistan won 1–2.
+Ali played in the 2018 SAFF Championship; his first match, against Nepal in the group stage, was won by Pakistan 1–2.
 In his second group-stage match against Bangladesh, he was booked in the 81st minute as Pakistan lost the match 1–0.
 His final group-stage appearance was a 3–0 win over Bhutan.
-Ali started for Pakistan in the semi-finals against India, where he was sent-off in the 86th minute along with Indian midfielder Lallianzuala Chhangte after a brawl broke down between the two players as India defeated Pakistan 3–1.
+Ali started for Pakistan in the semi-finals against India, where he was sent-off in the 86th minute along with Indian midfielder Lallianzuala Chhangte after a brawl between the two players as India defeated Pakistan 3–1.